-Methylsulfonylmethane, or MSM, is a naturally occurring compound in foods such as fresh vegetables, meat, and dairy products.
-MSM provides a source of natural sulfur, which plays a role in many of the body’s processes.
-People may consume MSM via supplements.
+Methylsulfonylmethane (MSM) is a naturally occurring compound in foods such as fresh vegetables, meat, and dairy products.
+MSM provides a source of natural sulfur.
+MSM may be beneficial for joint pain, skin inflammation, and other conditions.

-Osteoarthritis, which affects around 27 million people in the United States, is a deterioration of cartilage in one or more of the joints.
+Osteoarthritis, which affects around 32.5 million people in the United States, is a deterioration of the cartilage in one or more of the joints.
 It commonly affects the knees, hips, lower back, hands, and fingers.
 It can cause pain, stiffness, and swelling.

 Various studies suggest that taking MSM supplements could help with symptoms of arthritis or relieve joint pain.